awsdocs/amazon-rekognition-developer-guide/doc_source/list-faces-in-collection-procedure.md

 # Listing Faces in a Collection<a name="list-faces-in-collection-procedure"></a>

-You can use the [IndexFaces](API_IndexFaces.md) operation to list the faces in a collection\.
+You can use the [ListFaces](API_ListFaces.md) operation to list the faces in a collection\.

-The following procedures show how you can use the operation with the AWS CLI, the AWS SDK for Java\.
+The following procedures show how you can use the operation with the AWS CLI and the AWS SDK for Java\.

 For more information, see [Managing Collections](managing-collections.md)\.